-If your provider thinks another medical issue will let us cover this, they can submit the request again.>>
+I

 <<We did not look at other medical issues You may have other medical issues that would let us cover this service.
 There are rules we have to meet in order to do this.
-Your provider can ask us to review your case to see if you meet those rules.
+Your provider can ask us to review your case to see if you meet those rules.>>